DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-In terms of Step 2(a)(1), independent claims 1, 8, and 15 are directed towards (as represented by claim 1), “a method for providing intelligent supply chain optimization, comprising: receiving a transaction agreement request from a user; and generating a revised transaction agreement request based on one or more user profiles, a multi-party entity feedback loop, one or more constraints relating to the transaction agreement request, and a transaction agreement fulfillment requirements of the entity; negotiate, in an interactive user interface, the revised transaction agreement between the user and one or more providers of the multi-party entity feedback loop”.
+In terms of Step 2(a)(1), independent claims 1, 8, and 15 are directed towards (as represented by claim 1), “a method for providing intelligent supply chain optimization, comprising: receiving a transaction agreement request from a user, wherein the transaction agreement request includes a plurality of order details; generating a revised transaction agreement request based on one or more user profiles, a multi-party entity feedback loop, one or more constraints relating to the transaction agreement request, and a transaction agreement fulfillment requirements of the entity; providing, a multi-party interactive environment, wherein the chatbot enables real time communication between the user and one or more providers and displays offers and counteroffers to the user; and negotiating, in the interactive user interface, the revised transaction agreement between the user and the one or more providers of the multi-party entity feedback loop”.
 The claims are describing the creation of a transaction agreement based on negotiating partner feedback, fulfillment requirements, and restrictions.
-As such, the claims are describing a commercial interaction and business relation.
+This consideration further includes the aspect of the chatbot as the chatbot is further interacting with and facilitating the contract negotiation providing offers and counteroffers.
+As such, the claims are describing a commercial interaction and business relation, as well as an interaction between people.
 Therefore, the claims are directed towards an abstract idea under the certain method of organizing human activity grouping.

 Dependent claims 4, 11, and 18 are further describing the identified abstract ideas.
 The claims are directed towards (as represented by claim 4), “further including identifying the one or more marginal transaction agreement fulfillment requirements for performing the transaction agreement request”.
 The claims are further describing the commercial activity in terms of identifying transactional requirements.
 The claims also fall into the mental process as a person with pen and paper can provide and revise a contract based on marginal transaction requirements presented in the negotiation.
 As such, the claims are further describing the identified abstract ideas and are not directed towards additional elements that are significantly more or transformative into a practical application.

-Dependent claims 21 and 23-25 are further describing the abstract idea and are not directed towards additional elements beyond those identified above.
-The claims are directed towards, “wherein the processor is internal to an intelligent supply chain enhancing service, the intelligent supply chain enhancing service being comprised of an interactive supply chain component, a transaction agreement generator component, a monitoring component, the machine learning component, and a feedback component”, “further comprising: offering, in the interactive user interface, one or more time slots to the user associated with the one or more providers, wherein each of the one or more time slots includes an estimated cost of shipment determined by the machine learning component”, “wherein the transaction agreement request from a user includes a plurality of order details”, and “further comprising: querying, by an interactive orchestrator component, a generation component based on the plurality of order details received in the transaction agreement request from the user; assessing, by a logistics component, a current logistics state based on the plurality of order details received and the one or more user profiles of the multi-party entity feedback loop; and providing, in the interactive user interface, one or more updated counteroffers to the user based on the assessment of the current logistics state”.
+Dependent claims 21, 23, and 25 are further describing the abstract idea and are not directed towards additional elements beyond those identified above.
+The claims are directed towards, “wherein the processor is internal to an intelligent supply chain enhancing service, the intelligent supply chain enhancing service being comprised of an interactive supply chain component, a transaction agreement generator component, a monitoring component, the machine learning component, and a feedback component, wherein the intelligent supply chain enhancing service suggests offers and counteroffers to the user which are accepted or rejected by the user in the interactive user interface”, “further comprising: offering, in the interactive user interface, one or more time slots to the user associated with the one or more providers, wherein each of the one or more time slots includes an estimated cost of shipment determined by the machine learning component”, and “further comprising: querying, by an interactive orchestrator component, a generation component based on the plurality of order details received in the transaction agreement request from the user; assessing, by a logistics component, a current logistics state based on the plurality of order details received and the one or more user profiles of the multi-party entity feedback loop; and providing, in the interactive user interface, one or more updated counteroffers to the user based on the assessment of the current logistics state”.
 The claims are further describing the commercial activity in terms of the negotiation and offer/counteroffer for the order details.
 As such, the claims are further describing the abstract idea identified above.
 The claims are further directed towards additional elements considered above.
 The claims are not directed towards additional elements that are significantly more or transformative into a practical application.

 Conclusion